Kendallyn/capstone-national-parks-nps/README.md

 I built this app because I enjoy visiting National Parks and I wanted to have a convinent way to look up National Park information to be able to plan my next visit.

 ## Use Case
-This app gives people to search information on the National Parks such as the description, weather information, and directions to that park.
+This app gives people a way to search information on the National Parks to find a description, weather information, and directions to that park.
 The user is able to save the park to a bucket list and they are able to check that park off of their bucket list once they have visited.

 ## Initial UX